jsoizo/kotlin-retry-arrow-either/README.md

 ## Overview

-This library extends kotlin-retry to handle Arrow's Either return types, making it easier to implement retry logic for operations that return `Either<L, R>`.
+This library extends kotlin-retry to handle Arrow's Either return types, making it easier to implement retry logic for operations that return `Either<E, A>`.
 It's particularly useful when you need to retry operations that may fail but use Either for error handling instead of exceptions.

 ## Installation